 Take care to avoid pulling the stages along their direction of travel.
 The magnets in the kinematic mounts are quite strong so this can be done quite easily by accident.

-When approaching the mount, the chip holder should be held at a slight angle so it is pointing slightly up towards ~2pm or down towards ~4pm.
-When the magnets make contact allow the chip holder to rotate to 3pm and the chip holder will click into place (figure 4b).
+When approaching the mount, the chip holder should be held at a slight angle (+/-30°).
+When the magnets make contact allow the chip holder to rotate parallel to the floow (0°) and the chip holder will click into place (figure 4b).

 When unloading a chip follow a reverse path.
 Rotate and angle the chip away from the stages before pulling the chip holder away.